 It’s not entirely their fault that they don’t know this stuff.
-Unfortunately, the AP history exam kills a lot of Americans’ love of studying the past before they really ever get to consider the nitty-gritty of the Constitution – and that’s Americans lucky enough to have even gotten social studies.
+The failure of the American public education system is well documented.
+Indeed, The AP history exam kills even our nerdiest Americans’ love of studying the past before they ever get to consider the nitty-gritty of the Constitution.
 History should be storytelling, not just names and dates.
 Trust me, George Washington became a lot more interesting once I found out he nearly got everyone killed because he forgot to train the army and had to turn to a gay Prussian named Von Steuben for help.
 Yet, most Americans seem to think they’re a Nobel-prize winning scholar on whatever constitutional amendment applies to the right they don’t want taken away.
 I wish I had a nickel for every NRA member who doesn’t know what DC vs Heller is, or free speech nut who can’t name the other four rights protected by the first amendment.

 First and foremost, I’m not entertaining the “listen to the old dead dudes” v. “this shit is open to interpretation” debate.
 It’s stupid.
-I don’t think that because I’m a liberal -the Democratic party can choke on a diverse selection of horse penises after finding a way to lose to Trump – I think that because back in the day I read a fucking book about the birth of the document at the Constitutional Convention of 1787.
+I don’t think that because I’m a leftist — the Democratic party can choke on a diverse selection of horse penises after finding a way to lose to Trump.
+I think the debate is pointless because back in the day I read a fucking book about the birth of the document at the Constitutional Convention of 1787.
 It’s a stupid question because there is no holy consolidation of ideas that actually adds up to “original intent.”
 These historical Martha Vineyard dwellers disagreed so much on how to fucking start a never-before-seen country, any unlucky time-traveler at the Convention would think he was at a family reunion.
 Seriously, our founding squabblers hit each other with canes and shot at each other.
 The famous Federalist Papers and their less famous counterpart…wait for it…the Anti-Federalist Papers, could easily be compared to Bachelor contestants’ throwaway accounts where they post things like “Lauren had a boyfriend at home!
 She just wanted to be on reality television!”
-For example: “Alexander Hamilton doesn’t really want a strong government!
+For example, arguments against a strong central government sounded a lot like this: “Alexander Hamilton doesn’t really want a strong government!
 He just wants to be king!”
 Speaking of Hamilton, Aaron Burr, a prominent politician, famously dueled him after years of bitter debate over power structures.
 These dudes disagreed so much, they literally killed each other.
-Yeah, they compromised on some shit, but left some issues close enough to boiling that we had to have a Civil War that cost hundreds of thousands of lives.
+Yeah, they compromised on some shit, but left some issues close enough to boiling that we had to have a Civil War that cost hundreds of thousands of lives to start addressing them.

 Also, they did the damn thing thing in about 100 days – at least, that was the length of the convention.
 The full history is a little more complicated than that, but it still seems like they were rushing like a female sitcom character in her late 30s trying to have a baby.
 To be fair, it’s really hard to run a country without a plan, especially if you’re trying to maintain class structures (spoiler alert: of course they were.
 They were rich!).
 I took more time to write my undergraduate thesis, and I didn’t even do a final edit because I was pretty sure they’d still let me graduate.
 We definitely require PhD candidates to take more time to write their shit, I’m assuming, since they actually do require a final edit.
 Of course, they did have a prequel to work off of but that clearly had not been working.
 And yes, they had been arguing, caning each other, and writing anonymous hate mail about this for a lifetime.
 They’d also been heavily distracted by a war with the historical military equivalent of…well, the modern United States.